Settling due to embarrassment? Options for better bowel control.

 “If we aren’t talking about it, we aren’t solving it.
 I often see older women who have had these issues since they were 65 but now at age 70, they are finally coming to see me,” he said.
 “And unfortunately, in that time they’ve been avoiding social events – staying home instead of bridge club or attending church.
 But they don’t need to suffer in silence.”

-For more persistent cases, sacral nerve stimulation may be an option.
-It is a small implant that uses an electrical current to stimulate the sacral nerve in the lower back that may improve the connection of nerves between the bowel and colon and the brain.
+For some people, sacral nerve stimulation may be an option and it can be a real life changer!
+Sacral nerve stimulation is a small implant similar to a heart pacemaker that uses an electrical current to stimulate the sacral nerve in the lower back that may improve the connection of nerves between the bowel and colon and the brain.
 To ensure it works for the individual, a test run for two weeks with a temporary device shows whether this may be a good option for the patient.
 If it does work, the device is implanted deep in the fat of the buttocks, where it isn’t able to be seen or felt by the patient.
 Adjustments can be made to the frequency and strength of the stimulation as needed for better bowel control.

 The most important thing is to get the issue addressed.
 Dr. FitzHarris suggests that patients experiencing bowel incontinence begin the process of addressing the issue so they can return to their social lives with more confidence.